walchko/update/README.rst

     :target: https://pypi.python.org/pypi/update/
     :alt: License

 A simple tool for admins to keep various command line tools updated.
 It currently supports:

 - pip
 - homebrew
 - apt-get
 - rpi-update

-Still in development
+For linux updates, it is geared for the Raspberry Pi's Raspbian OS.

 --------
 Install